OttaviaE/DscoreApp/paper.md

 3. Compute the actual *D-score* as the mean of the $D_{practice}$ and the $D_{test}$.

-Several options are available for computing the *D-score*, for example, SPSS commands, Inquisit scripts, and `R` packages.
-These options all have some drawbacks, such as the need for a license (SPSS commands and Inquisit scripts), the need for programming skills (`R` packages), or the need for a specific administration procedure to be used (Inquisit scripts)
+Several options are available for computing the *D-score*, for example, SPSS syntaxes, Inquisit scripts, and `R` packages.
+These options all have some drawbacks, such as the need for a license (SPSS syntaxes and Inquisit scripts), the need for programming skills (`R` packages), or the need for a specific administration procedure to be used (Inquisit scripts)

 An open source and user-friendly tool for the computation of the *D-score* was hence created in `R` [@rsoft] using the shiny [@shiny] and shinijs [@shinyjs] packages.
 This tool provides an immediate representation of the results, combining graphical representations with descriptive statistics.